Skip to navigation Skip to content

 The Agreement includes embargo provisions (Article 12.4) but they are not used.

-Arrears debts for customers and partners are raised under s1228A Social Security Act 1991 and recovered by normal methods.
+Arrears debts for customers and partners are raised under s1228A Social Security Act 1991 and recovered by normal methods under the Act.
 See Comparable foreign payment lump sum arrears debts.

 A contravention debt may also occur if the customer does not advise of the grant of their Maltese payment within their notification period.
 See Foreign pension coding.